FIDELITY ROOF SUPPORTS LEED CERTIFICATION

-- Renewable Energy- A point can be earned if at least 5 percent of the buildings energy use is provided by on-site renewable energy sources such as solar panels mounted on the roof system.
+- Renewable Energy- A point can be earned if at least five (5) percent of the buildings energy use is provided by on-site renewable energy sources such as solar panels mounted on the roof system.

-- Building Re-Use- A point can earned by maintaining at least 75 percent of the existing structure.
+- Building Re-Use- A point can earned by maintaining at least seventy-five (75) percent of the existing structure.
 Although roof systems are not in this section, roof coverings can be upgraded to better enhance thermal performance.

-- Construction Waste Management- By diverting at least 50 percent of construction waste from landfills owners can receive one LEED point.
+- Construction Waste Management- By diverting at least fifty (50) percent of construction waste from landfills, owners can receive one LEED point.
 Diversion can be accomplished by recycling or re-using various components of the roof assembly which can be combined with other construction activities to help achieve the required goal.

-- Resource Reuse- One point can also be earned if at least 5 percent of the building materials are salvaged.
+- Resource Reuse- One point can also be earned if at least five (5) percent of the building materials are salvaged.
 Ballast, acceptable metal flashing materials or insulation from other projects incorporated into the new roof would meet these requirements if practical.

-- Regional Materials- If a minimum of 20 percent of building materials are manufactured within a 500 mile radius of the project the building would qualify for one (1) LEED point, if 50% are used an additional point can be attained.
+- Regional Materials- If a minimum of twenty (20) percent of building materials are manufactured within a 500 mile radius of the project the building would qualify for one (1) LEED point, if fifty (50) percent are used an additional point can be attained.

 Excerpts and research information used from an article written by Thomas L. Smith of TLSmith Consulting Inc., Rockton, III.

-Owners who retain a roofing/solar contractor as a partner on their constriction team have a better chance of obtaining as many LEED points as possible.
-Although roof systems are a small part in the entire building process for obtaining LEED certification the roof system type and design can play a significant part of in achieving LEED points and Fidelity Roof Company welcomes the opportunities to support our clients in this area.
+Owners who retain a roofing/solar contractor as a partner on their construction team have a better chance of obtaining as many LEED points as possible.
+Although roof systems are a small part in the entire building process for obtaining LEED certification, the roof system type and design can play a significant part of in achieving LEED points, and Fidelity Roof Company welcomes the opportunities to support our clients in this area.